rawatsudhir1/AzureSynapseDWH/README.md

 ![JmxStorage](/images/JMXStorage.jpg)

-*Note:- Using two load test script which will be executed from East US and West US
+**Note**:- Load test scripts which will be executed from East US and West US

     4) Upload below PowerShell script in **scripts** container.
 Below scripts will be executed in order once Azure VM is created.